tape-testing/tape/readme.markdown

 # things that go well with tape

-tape maintains a fairly minimal core.
-Additional features are usually added by using another module alongside tape.
+`tape` maintains a fairly minimal core.
+Additional features are usually added by using another module alongside `tape`.

 ## pretty reporters